writ3it/CS_ModularMonolith/README.md

 #### Step 2.
 Create or extend your phpcs.xml.dist

-If you have another rulset file, add lines below:
+If you have another ruleset file, add the following lines:
 ```xml
 <config name="installed_paths" value="vendor/writ3it/cs_modular-monolith"/>
 <rule ref="ModularMonolith">